khosea-data/African-Economic-Growth-and-Investment-opportunities-Dashboard/README.md

 #### 6)Which regions has the highest cumulative GDP as of 2023?

-Reason for asking this question;Identifying the region with the higher cumulative GDP as of 2023 helps businesses prioritize regions for market entry and expansion.
+Reason for this question;Identifying the region with the higher cumulative GDP as of 2023 helps businesses prioritize regions for market entry and expansion.

 In order to get the insights and answers to these questions, I laveraged the following data analysis tools EXCEL, SQL and TABLEAU which helped me get my final findings about investment opportunities in Africa.

+### 7) How does population of each country correlate with cumulative GDP contribution between 2021 and 2023?

+Reason for this question; knowing the relationship between the population and cumulative GDP will help business people and investors to choose which countries to invest in based on available market and potential labor for their businesses to run.

+In order to get the insights I decided to plot a scatter plot using Tableau where I was able to derive the insights and get my final conclusions.

+### 8) How does Geographical area coverage of each country correlate with total cumulative GDP?

+Reason for this question is that it will give some insights whether countries that have large area coverage may have high GDP   as compared to those with small area coverage since potentially areas with large coverage may have more resources and may also provide room for expansion of business and investment especially in areas of Agriculture.

+In order to get my insights I utilised Tableau to plot a scatter plot where it gave me a clear findings based on the question.

 # Data Sources